What Will be Open in Taipei During Lunar New Year 2025?

 DateComments

-Wed Feb 7Still a working day and everything will be open.
-People will start to leave the city, especially in the evening.
+Fri Jan 24Still a working day and everything will be open.
+People might start to leave the city, especially in the evening.
+Bad time to book trains!

 Best Days to Travel

-Based on the information in the above table, I suggest that you avoid doing any major travel out of the city on Feb 7 to 9 and 12 to 14.
-On those days, highways will be traffic jams and hotels/train tickets will be sold out.
+Based on the information in the above table, I suggest that you avoid trying to travel out from the city from Jan 24 to 27.
+On those days, highways will be traffic jams and train tickets will be sold out.
 Stick to the city (I’ll introduce places below) or short day trips from the city by bus or local train.

 When Will Attractions Be Open/Closed?